Christ Church Georgetown in white text with dark blue background

 The principal act of worship for Episcopalians is the Holy Eucharist, also known as the Mass, Holy Communion, and the Lord’s Supper.
 Services of Holy Eucharist can last anywhere from 45 to 75 minutes, depending on the day, the time of year, and the music to be sung.
 Upon arrival at the Church, an usher will provide you with a printed service leaflet, a document designed to guide you through the liturgy.
 The usher will be happy to answer any questions you may have and, when the time comes, to direct you to the altar rail to receive Holy Communion.
 Please know there is no right or wrong way to participate in worship.
 Come as you are and let the beauty of the words, music, and ritual wash over you.
 For more information, visit the Worship page.

-• Who may receive Holy Communion at Christ Church?
+• Who may receive Holy Communion?

 All are welcome at the Lord’s Table.
 In accordance with ancient custom, the sacrament of Holy Communion is normally received by those who have been baptized in a Christian denomination.
 Others are welcome to come to the altar rail to receive a blessing in Christ’s name.